Most of the links on this post are informational, but a few are affiliate links to help maintain this website.

 Maybe you like the light that comes in through your bedroom window or maybe there is a back closet away from everyone else in the house.
 Either way, select a place in your home that makes you feel calm and peaceful.
 It's probably a bad idea to set up your space in the middle of the kitchen, but only you will know the right place in your house or apartment.

 For me, I have a small table with a candle, lucky bamboo, and a few decorative objects on it.
-I'm still looking for the perfect statue of the Buddha.
+I'm still looking for the perfect statue.

 Every day before I meditate I light a candle.
 As I light the candle my meditation session begins, and when I blow it out my session is complete.
 It helps me stay centered.